In this article

 Many types of behavioral therapies are used in the treatment of alcohol use disorder (AUD).

 These therapies can help patients recognize the impact of their alcohol use.
 It can also help them learn how to change their behavior to control their alcohol use disorder.

 The most common behavioral therapies that have been productive in treating alcohol use disorder in the United States include:

 This therapy involves techniques to modify behaviors and improve coping skills by identifying dysfunctional thinking.
-CBT is considered a short-term therapy because it only requires 12-24 sessions for the patient to experience results.
+CBT is considered short-term therapy.
+It only requires 12-24 sessions to experience results.

-This therapy involves giving tangible awards to individuals to support positive behavioral change.
+This therapy involves giving awards to individuals to support positive behavioral change.

-This therapy uses motivational interviewing techniques to help patients resolve uncertainties about substance use cessation.
+This therapy uses motivational interviewing techniques to help patients resolve concerns about quitting substance use.

-This therapy addresses not only the patient’s substance use, but other issues that their family or loved ones may also be experiencing, such as mental disorders, social pressures, and family conflict.
+This therapy addresses not only the patient’s substance use but other issues that their family or loved ones may also be experiencing.